Qahal: In Poland-Lithuania

-After the 1844 official abolition in the Russian Empire, the kahals "continued to exist only in the Baltic region [of Russia].
+After the 1844 official abolition in the Russian Empire, qahals "continued to exist only in the Baltic region [of Russia].
 Afterwards, Jewish communities were only given jurisdiction over religious and charitable affairs, and occasionally over education."

 Conspiracy theories

-The kahal exists as a theme in the antisemitic conspiracy theory literature.
-The theme originated with Jacob Brafman, a Russian Jew who had a falling out with Minsk kahal tax-agents, and to get revenge converted first to Lutheranism and then to Russian Orthodoxy, authoring polemics against the Talmud and the kahal.
-Brafmann authored the books The Local and Universal Jewish Brotherhoods (1868) and The Book of the Kahal (1869), claiming that the kahal was an international network under the control of the Alliance Israélite Universelle, its aim being to undermine Christian entrepreneurs, taking over their property and ultimately seizing power.
+The qahal exists as a theme in the antisemitic conspiracy theory literature.
+The theme originated with Jacob Brafman, a Lithuanian Jew who had a falling out with Minsk qahal tax-agents, and to get revenge converted first to Lutheranism and then to Russian Orthodoxy, authoring polemics against the Talmud and the qahal.
+Brafmann authored the books The Local and Universal Jewish Brotherhoods (1868) and The Book of the Kahal (1869), claiming that the qahal was an international network under the control of the Alliance Israélite Universelle, its aim being to undermine Christian entrepreneurs, taking over their property and ultimately seizing power.
 This theory was taken up by anti-Jewish publications in Russia and by some Russian officials, such as P. A. Cherevin and Nikolay Pavlovich Ignatyev, who in the 1880s urged governor-generals of provinces to seek out a supposed "universal Jewish kahal."

 Brafmann's image of the qahal spread throughout the world, making its way to the United States by 1881, as it was translated by Zénaïde Alexeïevna Ragozin in The Century Magazine.
 It prepared the groundwork for The Protocols of the Elders of Zion, and the word qahal features in that text.
 It is also discussed in other conspiracy works such as Edith Starr Miller's Occult Theocrasy (1933), which ties it to the Illuminati.